 Are There Differences Between English vs American Lab Types?

-There are differences between the two types of Labrador Retrievers.
+There are differences between the two types of Labrador Retrievers, and they will impact which dog breed is best for you.
 Although bred for different purposes, both varieties of dogs love the companionship of their human families, are friendly with people and other animals, love to play, and are popular as service dogs and family pet.
 The difference is that usually English Labrador Retrievers are bred for their conformation as show dogs.
 American Labrador Retrievers are bred as field-trial or hunting dogs.

 Breed Standards May Be Similar, But Dogs Are Different